seandstewart/bardly/pending/romances/cymbeline/uncut.md

 On his command: he would not suffer me
 To bring him to the haven; left these notes
 Of what commands I should be subject to,
-When ’t pleased you to employ me.
+When 't pleased you to employ me.

 **QUEEN**
 This hath been